thomas-biesmans/rdlabo/README.md

 # rdlabo

+This is an Ansible playbook configuration.
+This requires Ansible to be installed.

+    sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
+    sudo yum install -y ansible

-Make sure the requirements are installed with:
+Make sure the Ansible requirements are installed next with the following command.
+This will install external roles & collections to the user's /home/<user>/.ansible/ dir:

     ansible-galaxy collection install -r requirements.yml
     ansible-galaxy role install -r requirements.yml

+Versions used in this pass:
+ - ovirt.ovirt:1.6.6
+ - ansible.posix:1.3.0
+ - community.vmware:2.1.0
+ - community.kubernetes:2.0.1
+ - community.okd:2.1.0
+ - kubernetes.core:2.2.3

 To be able to manage hosts through Ansible Python needs to be installed, including some other pre-reqs